reyoung/torch_memory_saver/README.md

 torch_memory_saver.resume()
 ```

-During the pause:
-- Physical memory is released
-- Virtual address is preserved

-When resume:
-- Virtual address is kept unchanged, while physical memory is re-allocated
+During the pause, physical memory is released and virtual address is preserved.
+When resume, virtual address is kept unchanged, while physical memory is re-allocated

 ### Multiple Tags